Innkeeper Joy remembers her Mother on Mother’s Day with a special quilt!

 So I went to work matching fabric squares and sewing them together during this long drawn-out winter.
 I got excited to think I would finish this beautiful quilt and decided it would just be a lap quilt that I can use to relax and watch television or read a book.
 My Mom’s favorite material was gingham and I think she would approve of the red gingham backing and red binding that I hand sewed top and bottom.
 I tied each corner of each square with colors of embroidery floss that matched the fabric square rather than having it machine quilted.
 With lavender embroidery floss I signed the bottom corner of the quilt when I finished.

-When you stay with us at The Firelight Inn on Oregon Creek Bed and Breakfast, tell me you read my Mother’s Day blog and I will show you the quilt!
+When you stay with us, tell me you read my Mother’s Day blog and I will show you the quilt!

 So I share this quilt on Mother’s Day in honor of my Mom Ruby Rydquist who inspired me to sew and loved me more than I could ever comprehend.
 I felt her smiling down upon my finished quilt and saying “Good work Joy–it’s beautiful and so are you”.